kiwihodl/Seed-E/README.md

 **No database contains plain text xpubs.** All extended public keys are hashed using HMAC-SHA256 with a server secret before storage.
 Even if the database is compromised, the actual xpubs remain secure.
 Only hashed values are stored and transmitted.

 **⚠️ Ecosystem Limitation**: The hashed xpub system only prevents key reuse **within our platform's ecosystem**.
 Providers could still use the same xpub in other services outside our platform.
 Clients must trust that providers are not reusing keys elsewhere.
 We can only enforce good key management within our ecosystem - the broader Bitcoin ecosystem requires trust and reputation.

+### **Signature Verification**

+**Real-time signature validation ensures xpub ownership.** Before a provider can add a key, they must provide a cryptographic signature that proves they control the private key corresponding to the xpub.
+This signature is verified in real-time using the ECPair library and bitcoinjs-lib, ensuring only legitimate key owners can create services.

+### **Lightning Address Validation**

+**LNURL verify support is required for payment confirmation.** Providers must use Lightning addresses that support LNURL verify (e.g., Alby, Voltage, LNbits) to ensure reliable payment confirmation and prevent payment issues for clients.

 ### **Master Key Requirements**